alirezaebrahimi5/GoQ/README.md

 ## Installation

-First, make sure you have [Go](https://golang.org/dl/) installed, and Redis running on your machine.
+First, make sure you have [Go](https://golang.org/dl/) installed and Redis running on your machine.

 ```bash
 go get github.com/alireza/GoQ